tiprankstipranks

 Changes in Environmental and Climate-Related Legislation, Government Regulations, or Policies Could Have an Adverse Effect on Our Results of Operations.

 The sales, gross margins, and profitability for each of our segments could be directly impacted by changes in legislation, government regulations, or policies (collectively, "LRPs") relating to global climate change and other environmental initiatives and concerns.
 These LRPs, implemented under global, national, and sub-national climate objectives or policies, can include changes in environmental and energy efficiency standards and tend to target the global warming potential of refrigerants and hydrofluorocarbons, equipment energy efficiency, and combustion of fossil fuels as a heating source.
 Many of our products consume energy and use refrigerants and hydroflurocarbons.
 LRPs that seek to reduce greenhouse gas emissions may require us to make increased capital expenditures to develop or market new products to meet new LRPs.
 Further, our customers and the markets we serve may impose emissions or other environmental standards through LRPs or consumer preferences that may require additional time, capital investment, or technological advancement.
 Our inability or delay in developing or marketing products that match customer demand while also meeting applicable LRPs may negatively impact our results.
 There continues to be a lack of consistent climate legislation and regulations, which creates economic and regulatory uncertainty.
 Such regulatory uncertainty could adversely impact the demand for energy efficient buildings and could increase costs of compliance.
-Additionally, the extensive and ever-changing legislation and regulations could impose increased liability for remediation costs and civil or criminal penalties in cases of non-compliance.
-Because these laws are subject to frequent change, we are unable to predict the future costs resulting from environmental compliance.
-Further, due to the increasing focus on climate change, we may face adverse reputational risks due to our products and manufacturing operations consuming energy or using refrigerants and hydroflurocarbons.
-If we are unable to satisfy the increasing environmental, social, and governance ("ESG")-related expectations of certain stakeholders, we may suffer reputational harm, which may cause our stock price to decrease or cause certain investors and financial institutions not to purchase our securities or provide us with capital or credit on favorable terms, which may cause our cost of capital to increase.
-In addition, we may not be able to achieve our goals related to our ESG initiatives, which are and will continue to be impacted by many variables, such as a tight labor market, challenging economic environment, changes to our operations, and changes to our portfolio of businesses via acquisitions or divestitures.
-Moreover, we may determine that it is in our best interest, and in the best interest of our shareholders, to prioritize other business, social, governance, or sustainable investments over the achievement of our current ESG initiatives.
+Additionally, the extensive and frequently changing legislation and regulations could impose increased liability for remediation costs and civil or criminal penalties in cases of non-compliance.
+Because these laws are subject to change, we are unable to predict the future costs resulting from environmental compliance.
+Likewise, a failure to comply with any current or future sustainability-related reporting requirements, as established by U.S. and international regulators, may result in loss of business, regulatory penalties, litigation, and/or reputational damage.
+Further, we may face adverse reputational risks due to our products and manufacturing operations consuming energy or using refrigerants and hydroflurocarbons.
+Stakeholders are increasingly scrutinizing environmental, social and governance ("ESG") practices, and stakeholders' expectations regarding ESG practices are diverse and rapidly changing.
+If we are unable to satisfy the increasing ESG-related expectations of certain stakeholders, particularly as it relates to climate change, we may suffer reputational harm, which may cause our stock price to decrease or cause certain investors and financial institutions not to purchase our securities or provide us with capital or credit on favorable terms, which may cause our cost of capital to increase.
+In addition, our reputation and customer relationships may be damaged as a result of practices that could be associated with ESG, including as it relates to climate-related disclosures.
 A failure or perceived failure by us in this regard may damage our reputation and adversely affect our results of operations and financial position.

 Finance & Corporate